Saelyos/BottersOfTheGalaxy/README.md

 The way I deal damage to the first 4 creeps is hard-coded to be sure that I last hit all of them and earn 140 golds if the enemy is not coming to me.

 #### Engaging
-Very basic: Hulk shields and Deadpool moves towards.
+Very basic: Hulk shields and Deadpool moves forward.
 I don’t have an engaging state against ranged comp because the turn I lose shielding, the enemy is usually too far to engage.

 #### Killing